Don’t let your electrical outlets be a headache.

 As with any electrical work, upgrading electrical outlets and or circuitry should only be done by a licensed professional.
 Give Mr. Sparky a call for a free estimate for any electrical work needed.

-Mister Sparky Electrician Tulsa, America’s On-Time Electrician in Broken Arrow, Jenks, Bixby, Sapulpa and Claremore services the Tulsa metro area with a team of licensed electricians.
-In addition to emergency electrical repairs, some of the electrician services provided by the company include: electrical outlet/switch repair, ceiling fan installation, lighting installation, residential wiring repair, landscape lighting installation and home electrical inspections.
-Call us today at (918) 200-9900 to schedule an appointment!
+Mister Sparky Electrician is Tulsa's On-Time Electrician in Broken Arrow, Jenks, Bixby, Sapulpa, and Claremore.
+Our team of licensed electricians services the Tulsa metro area.
+In addition to emergency electrical repairs, our residential electrician services include electrical outlet/switch repair, ceiling fan installation, lighting installation, residential wiring repair, landscape lighting installation, and home electrical inspections.
+Call us today at (918) 205-1309 to schedule an appointment!